NSHipster/articles/2014-06-30-nsformatter.md

 ## Formatter Context

-Another addition to formatters in iOS 8 & Mac OS X 10.10 is the idea of formatter _contexts_.
+Another addition to formatters in iOS 8 & OS X Yosemite is the idea of formatter _contexts_.
 This allows the formatted output to be correctly integrated into the localized string.
 The most salient application of this is the letter casing of formatted output at different parts of a sentence in western locales, such as English.
 For example, when appearing at the beginning of a sentence or by itself, the first letter of formatted output would be capitalized, whereas it would be lowercase in the middle of a sentence.

 A `context` property is available for `NSDateFormatter`, `NSNumberFormatter`, `NSDateComponentsFormatter`, and `NSByteCountFormatter`, with the following values: